 Did you have bold plans to start running more at the start of the summer, but things just didn't pan out?
-It can be tough to just go out for a free run when you're maybe still working on your form and endurance.
+It can be tough to just go out for a free run when you're still working on your form and endurance.

 Go from couch potato to hero with these Couch to 5K apps

-If you search for "Couch to 5K" in the Google Play Store and you're going to find dozens of app options to choose from, so which one is right for you?
+If you search for "Couch to 5K" in the Google Play Store, you're going to find dozens of app options to choose from, so which one is right for you?
 The C25K - 5K Running Trainer program helps you get started in as little as 30-minutes a day for just three days a week.
 You'll find integration with MyFitnessPal, and there's so much more under the hood.

 Next up, we have the aptly named Couch to 5K, which is the "official" Couch to 5K app on mobile platforms.
 There is an upfront cost that opens the doors to various training plans, along with virtual motivational coaches to help guide you through your journey.